Canal Lake: Historic sites and monuments

 The "Hole in the Wall" bridge was built in 1905 and is also known as the Canal Lake Concrete Arch Bridge.
 It was designed by the federal Department of Railways and Canals.
 It is located on Centennial Park Road on the southwest side of the Trent Severn Waterway bridge, northeast of Bolsover.
 The bridge was designated a National Historic Site of Canada in 1988.

 Fishing

-There is a variety of fish available including largemouth bass, pike and muskellunge (muskie) and an abundance of panfish.
+There was a variety of fish available including largemouth bass, pike and muskellunge (muskie) and an abundance of panfish.Over fishing has led to Canal Lake’s demise as a quality lake.